CV page

 Figure 2.
 Symptoms on Brassica napus plants infected by Verticillium longisporum (left) compared to healthy plants (right).

-This pathogen is responsible for severe yield losses worldwide.
+This pathogen is responsible for important yield losses worldwide.
 Any attempt to control this disease has a limited success since this pathogen forms special resting structures, able to survive in soil for a long time and under harsh environmental conditions.
 Furthermore, no resistant to V. longisporum cultivars have been developed by now.Our previous data show that V. longisporum contains a certain number of genes encoding putative effector proteins, but nothing is known about their contribution in virulence and pathogenicity.
 The main questions arisen in this project are:

 • How the candidate effector proteins are regulated?